The Mountain Eagle (newspaper): Controversy

 The controversy surrounding The Mountain Eagle first started with the Letcher County School Board.
 During the 1950s the Letcher County School Board was the biggest public employer of the county.
-Pat Gish began to sit in on the board's meetings and report what they said and done in The Mountain Eagle.
+Pat Gish began to sit in on the board's meetings and report what they said and did in The Mountain Eagle.
 This coverage caused the board to ban press coverage of its meetings, and left the town of Whitesburg in fear of unemployment.
 The townspeople began to conduct boycotts, create competition, and commit arson in hopes of shutting the newspaper down.
 Later in 1960 the controversy would continue with The Mountain Eagles article on Bert Combs, the Kentucky governor, in which he was criticized for not taking a stronger stand against strip mining, as well as not addressing the failing economy of the Appalachian area.
 This led to the presence of the National Guard in the coalfields to prevent violence.